Custom Transport Mechanisms¶

 yield {}

-2. Register the Transport¶
+2. Register Your Transport¶

-Add to your mcp-fuzzer.yaml configuration file:
+Add your custom transport to the configuration file:

 custom_transports: